Madaniya Member Organisations

 -

-Founded in 2011, Ettijahat is a cultural organization dedicated to promoting independent culture in the Arab world.
-It aims to empower artists and cultural entrepreneurs, fostering social and cultural change, while building strong relationships between culture, art, and society.
+Founded in 2011, Ettijahat is a cultural organization promoting independent culture in the Arab world.
+It empowers artists and cultural entrepreneurs, fosters social change, and builds relationships between culture, art, and society.
+The organization supports young researchers, promotes art on regional and international platforms, and aims to make culture more accessible.

 Fajjet Khuraq Atelier